 - 1 tbsp (or more) of chopped fresh basil (or chives)

 - 4 tsp spicy sweet chili sauce (or to taste)

 - 2 flour tortillas 6-8 inch

-- Balsamic glaze for a drizzle finish (optional)
+- Balsamic glaze for a drizzle finish Note 1 (optional)

-- MAKE THE QUESADILLAS: Heat 10-12 inch cast iron or other skillet to medium.
+- MAKE THE QUESADILLAS: Heat 10-12 inch cast iron or non stick skillet to medium.
 Spray skillet with oil.
 Place two tortillas in skillet.
-On half of each tortilla, layer chicken, peaches, basil (or chives).
-Drizzle on some sweet chili sauce then add cheese on top.
+Half of each tortilla can stand up along the side of the skillet if you don't have room.
+On half of each tortilla, layer chicken, peaches, basil.
+Drizzle on some sweet chili sauce then add brie on top.
 Fold over tortilla to make two half circles/moons.
 Let cook for about 2 minutes per side or until golden brown and cheese is melted.
 (TIP: If desired, place a heavy skillet on top of quesadillas while cooking to keep layers in place.)
 Transfer to cutting board.